 This model is currently available in six different stroke lengths (travel distances): 15mm (19/32"), 50mm (2"), 100mm (4"), 150mm (6"), 200mm (8") and 300mm (12").

 The travel speed of up to 29mm/s under no-load reduces to 21mm/s under the full rated load.

 Please see below for more product details.

-This is one of our most popular actuator models, used for everything from automatic valves and doors in farms and factories, to electric windows and other home automation projects.
-The GLA200 is physically very similar to the GLA750 model, with the only differences being the gear transmission and lead screw, which are designed to provide a higher speed output and yet maintain a decent back-driving (load-holding) capacity.
+The GLA200 is one of our most popular actuator models, used for everything from automatic valves and doors in farms and factories, to electric windows and other home automation projects.
+The model is externally identical to the GLA750, with the only differences being the gear transmission and lead screw, which are designed to provide a higher speed travel and yet maintain a decent back-driving (load-holding) capacity.
 The faster travel of this actuator makes it suitable for time-critical applications where the load requirements are smaller.

 The operating voltage of 12V DC makes it suitable for powering from a lead-acid battery such as a car battery, or running from a mains to 12V DC adapter which are widely available.